 Please note that students whose finances have principally been affected by the Coronavirus pandemic should contact their college hardship officer for further guidance on applying to the COVID-19 Assistance Fund (CAF).
 It is not possible to apply to the Oxford Hardship Fund in conjunction with the COVID-19 Assistance Fund.

 What is the application procedure and deadlines?

 Students should contact their college hardship officer to request an Oxford Hardship Fund application form and discuss their application.
 The hardship officer varies across colleges but could be your Senior Tutor, Bursar or Academic Administrator.
-Complete application forms including any relevant supporting documentation requested in the form should be submitted by the college to Student Fees and Funding as soon as possible and by the appropriate deadline listed below:
+Application forms should be completed electronically and submitted to Student Fees and Funding along with the relevant supporting documentation as soon as possible and by the appropriate deadline listed below: